VIP-Research-Group/moodle-block_ask4summary/README.md

 Short description:

-Behaviour Analytics is a Moodle block plugin that is intended for extracting sequential behaviour patterns of students from course access logs.

 Ask4Summary is a Moodle block plugin intended to serve as a question and answer service for courses.
 It scans resources and activities and responds to forum questions.